Runtime Repeated Recursion Unfolding in CHR: A Just-In-Time Online Program Optimization Strategy That Can Achieve Super-Linear Speedup: Time Complexity of the Implementation

 \begin{lemma}[Worst-Case Time Complexity of the Unfolder] Given a {terminating} goal $G$ that has recursion depth $n$ with the given recursive rule $r$.
 Then the worst-case time complexity $T_\mathit{unf}(n)$ of the unfolder {\tt unf/3} for goal $G$ with rule $r$ can be derived from the the recurrence equation

 where

 is the time complexity of a recursive step of the unfolder with the unfolded rule $r_i$ with $i = \lfloor \log_2(n) \rfloor$.
-In the summation, the notation $T_p$ denotes the runtime of predicate $p$ in the given code.

-\myparagraph{Proof} The base case of the unfolder takes constant time and can therefore be ignored.
+In the summation, the notation $T_p$ denotes the runtime of predicate $p$ in the given code. \end{lemma} \begin{proof} The base case of the unfolder takes constant time and can therefore be ignored.
 The recurrence halves $n$.
 We show that this is correct.
 By Lemma \ref{Number} we know that $k$ unfolded rules will be returned by the unfolder such that $2^k \leq n$.
 In each recursive step, the unfolder doubles the number of recursive steps covered by the currently unfolded rule and the number will not exceed $n$.
 Thus the complexity of generating these rules is the sum of $T_c(2^i)$ with $0 \leq i \leq k$.
 On the other hand, the recurrence halves $n$ in each recursive step.
 This results in the sum of $T_c(n / 2^j)$ with $0 \leq j \leq \log_2(n)$.
 But then for each $T_c(2^i)$ we have a corresponding $T_c(n / 2^j)$ with $j=k-i$ such that $2^i \leq n / 2^j$ since $2^k \leq n$.
 Therefore the recurrence provides an upper bound on the time complexity of the rules.

 Finally, the definition of the complexity for the recursive step $T_c(n)$ can be directly read off the annotated code for the unfolder given above.
-The constant $c$ is the time needed for the head matching and the unification in the guard.

-\end{lemma} Note that the number of recursive steps of the unfolder (and meta-interpreter) is logarithmic in the number of recursive steps of the original rule.
+The constant $c$ is the time needed for the head matching and the unification in the guard. \end{proof} Note that the number of recursive steps of the unfolder (and meta-interpreter) is logarithmic in the number of recursive steps of the original rule.
 This also reduces the overhead incurred by unfolding and meta-interpretation.